firecmsco/firecms/website/docs/custom_top_level_views.md

 ---
-id: custom_main_views
+id: custom_top_level_views
-title: Custom views
+title: Custom top level views
-sidebar_label: Custom views
+sidebar_label: Custom top level views
 ---

 If you need to develop a custom view that does not map directly to a Firestore